 Universities/colleges are assigned to one of these divisions based on the school size and budget.
 This helps ensure that universities/colleges fairly compete against other similar universities/colleges.

 In other words, Division I schools only compete against other Division I schools.
-Division II only compete against Division II.
+Division II only competes against Division II.
 And Division III only competes against Division III.

 Typically, student-athletes consider Division I universities/colleges more desirable because they offer better scholarships and many are known to have winning teams.
 So the absolute best athletes usually attend Division I schools.
 In Samory’s case, Kent State University is considered a Division I school.

 However, being an athlete at a Division II school is also a great choice!
 A Division II school is allowed to offer athletic scholarships and these schools also have great teams.

 You can always try to receive a scholarship from a Division I school, however, you can also look for scholarships at a Division II school.
 Since all the “record-breaking” athletes tend to go to Division I schools, try for Division II.

 You can stay at a Division II school and play for the team until graduation.
 Or perhaps attend a Division II school for a year and try to transfer to a Division I school.

 Either way, if you think you’re pretty good at a sport and want to see if you can get a scholarship, try for both Division I and Division II schools.

 Click Here To Search For Division I, II, and III Schools